aramis-lab/clinica/docs/Pipelines/Stats_Surface.md

 ## Appendix

-- For more information about **SurfStat**, please check [here](http://www.math.mcgill.ca/keith/surfstat/).
+- For more information about **Brainstat**, please check [here](https://brainstat.readthedocs.io/en/master/).
 - For more information about the **GLM**, please check [here](https://en.wikipedia.org/wiki/Generalized_linear_model).
 - The cortical thickness map is obtained from the FreeSurfer segmentation.
 More precisely, it corresponds to the subject’s map normalized onto FSAverage and smoothed using a Gaussian kernel FWHM of `<fwhm>` mm (the `surf/?h.thickness.fwhm<fwhm>.fsaverage.mgh` files).